ygol/asterisk_dialer/README.md

 * Playback message

 #### Asterisk dialplan
-When dialer type is set to playback Dialer originate calls and puts connected calls in specified Asterisk context name.
+When dialer type is set to *Playback* the Dialer originates calls and puts connected calls in specified Asterisk context name.

 For example if instead of message playback we need to put every connected call in queue, the following dialplan must be created in extensions.conf: